svanderbleek/interactive-math/README.md

 * Revisiting mathematics education.
 China Lectures
 * [Group Theory, Game Theory, a bit of Philosophy and a post in Tao's blog ](https://mathoverflow.net/questions/76811/group-theory-game-theory-a-bit-of-philosophy-and-a-post-in-taos-blog)
+* GAMIFICATION OF AN UNDERGRADUATE PSYCHOLOGY STATISTICS LAB: BENEFITS TO PERCEIVED COMPETENCE15

 ## Texts